khalid-hussain/shaheen/chap3.md

 after paying his respects.

 The Queen said, "Do you trust Abu Dawood to be loyal to you even after he goes to Granada?"
-The King replied, "After having Mughira captured, he has gained our trust for life."
-"But his access to the Royal Court of Granada would not be that easy."
+The King replied, "After having Mughira captured, he has gained our trust for life.
+But him accessing the Royal Court of Granada would not be that easy."

 Abu Dawood entered the room.
-He appeared to be around 45-50 years of age.
+He appeared to be around 45–50 years of age.
 From his features and complexion, he seemed to be a mix of Spanish and Arab descent.
-Although most of his beard was white, his face had the freshness of a youth.
+Although most of his beard was white, his face had the freshness of youth.
 He sported a black robe and white turban.

-Abu Dawood move forward, first kissed the King's and then the Queen's hand, took three steps backwards and stood respectfully.
+Abu Dawood moved forward, first kissed the King's and then the Queen's hand, took three steps backwards, and stood respectfully.

 The King gestured towards an empty chair and said, "Have a seat."